anarchie347/lengthy/README.md

 It may be a while until the average home user has that amount of storage

 Lengthy is therefore a programming language well ahead of its time

+Working the other way, assuming you have 4TiB of space for your source code file.
+Assuming each emoji takes 2B, this gives you up to 2Ti = 2^41 emojis.
+Hence the largest number you can represent is 2^41.
+This does not give you 41 bits because 41 bits would give a max value of 2^42 - 1, so you essentially have 40 bits maximum.
+Hence with up to 4TiB of space, you can write any program that has a executable that is 40b = 5B in size.
+If you could use a custom caracter encoding that only used 1 bit (so encoded just the emoji), then this 16x saving in file size space per emoji would give you $\log_2(16)=4$ more bits in executable size.